jetify-com/devbox/examples/stacks/drupal/README.md

 `devbox shell`

-To start all your services (PHP, MySQL, and NGINX), run `devbox run start_services`.
-To stop the services, run `devbox run stop_services`
+To start all your services (PHP, MySQL, and NGINX), run `devbox services up`.
+To stop the services, run `devbox services stop`

 To create the `devbox_drupal` database and example table, you should run: